America’s massive hotel strike just got even bigger | KRDO

 Unite Here, the union representing hotel workers, said approximately 200 hotel workers walked off the job in Baltimore at the Hilton Inner Harbor this morning.

-Hotel union workers are now on strike across 25 US cities.
-More than 10,200 hotel workers at dozens of hotels stretching from Boston to the West Coast to Hawaii went on strike early Sunday morning.
+Hotel union workers are now on strike at hotels across 9 US cities.
+As many as 10,200 hotel workers at 25 hotels stretching from Boston to the West Coast to Hawaii went on strike starting early Sunday morning.
+But, as planned, 840 went back to work Tuesday.

 “I walked out today because we just cannot keep working paycheck to paycheck, not able to pay our bills,” Jerome Roberts, a dishwasher at the Hilton Baltimore Inner Harbor said in a statement.
 “Going on strike is hard, but not nearly as hard as trying to get by on what we are getting paid.
 We told the bosses in our negotiations how much we are struggling right now but they didn’t care.
 We are on strike to make them pay.”